What is Referencing?

 Endnote (via Web of Science)

 The link gets you into Web of Science.
-Once in, click on Register link at top of page and create account.
+Once in, click on Register link at top of page and create an account.
 Once you ok your registration in your email then go into Web of Science again and click on the Products link (and then Endnote link) at the top.
-You should then have access to the Harvard ITS style in Microsoft Word.

 You then download and install a plugin (an app that plugs into another app) from endnoteweb.com and it plugs into word.
 You can then access all the citations and get the plugin to automatically do your referencing.
 We have guides and help for you to get started and we also do on campus and online tutorials to give you help.
 Just email the library help desk for an online appointment. firstname.lastname@example.org